Chiefs rally from 24-0 hole to beat Texans 51-31 in playoffs

 KANSAS CITY, Mo.
-(AP) — Patrick Mahomes and the Kansas City Chiefs are back in the AFC championship game.
+(AP) — Patrick Mahomes stalked up and down the sideline like a field marshal rallying his troops, the brilliant young quarterback imploring the Kansas City Chiefs to stay together even as the Houston Texans were on the verge of taking them apart.

-How they returned to the brink of their first Super Bowl appearance in 50 years was unlike anything anybody could have imagined.

-After digging a 24-0 hole against Houston early in the second quarter Sunday, Mahomes and the rest of the high-flying Chiefs embarked on the biggest comeback in franchise history.
-Their young superstar proceeded to throw for 321 yards and five touchdowns, Travis Kelce and Damien Williams reached the end zone three times apiece, and Kansas City reeled off 41 consecutive points in a 51-31 victory over the Texans in the divisional round of the playoffs.
+The Chiefs already faced a 24-0 hole, bigger than any deficit they had overcome in franchise history.

+“The biggest thing I was preaching,” Mahomes said later, “was, ‘Let’s go do something special.
+Everybody is counting us out.
+Let’s go out there and play by play put it out there.’
+And play by play, we did what we were supposed to do.”

-The Chiefs are the first team in NFL history to win a playoff game by at least 20 points after trailing in that game by at least 20 points.
-And Mahomes is the first player in NFL history with at least 300 passing yards, at least five TD passes and at least 50 rushing yards in a playoff game.
+Meanwhile, Mahomes led by example as much as by voice.
+He finished with 321 yards passing, becoming the first player in postseason history with at least 300 yards passing and five touchdowns while running for at least 50 more yards.

-“Yeah, I mean, obviously we didn’t start the way we wanted to, but all we were preaching — offense, defense and special teams — is let’s do something special,” Mahomes said.
-“Everybody’s already counting us out, let’s keep fighting and just go one play at a time, and we found a way.
-Obviously, this is a huge win and now we’ve got the AFC championship game at home.”
+“You saw him going up and down the bench, he was talking to everybody, — ‘Just settle down,’” Chiefs coach Andy Reid said.
+“As a head coach, you can’t ask for more than that.
+When he’s the leader of your team and he’s going, ‘Hey, we’re going to be fine.
+Let’s not wait for the fourth quarter.
+Let’s go!’
+And he did that.”

-The Chiefs (13-4), who lost to the Patriots in overtime in last year’s conference title game, will play Tennessee next Sunday for a spot in Miami.
-The Titans stunned Lamar Jackson and the top-seeded Baltimore Ravens on Saturday night.
+Now, after losing to the Patriots in overtime in last year’s conference title game, the Chiefs are back on the brink of their first Super Bowl appearance in 50 years.
+They will host Tennessee next Sunday in a rematch from earlier this season after the Titans upset Lamar Jackson and the top-seeded Baltimore Ravens on Saturday night.

-“We’ve already played them and we know they’re a tough team,” Mahomes said of the Titans, who beat Chiefs in November.
+“We’ve already played them and we know they’re a tough team,” Mahomes said.
 “They’re a team that battles all the way until the end.
 They’re a team that’s really hot, playing really good football right now, so we know it’s going to take our best effort.
-And, whatever way, we’ve got to find a way to win.
-That’s the biggest thing you saw here today was we’ve just got to find a way no matter what.”
+And, whatever way, we’ve got to find a way to win.”

-Kelce finished with 10 catches for 134 yards, Williams ran for two scores while catching a TD pass, helping the Chiefs win their seventh consecutive game and reach back-to-back AFC title games for the first time.

-Watson, meanwhile, threw for 388 yards and two touchdowns while running for another, but not even his heroics could bail out the Texans (11-7) after they were outscored 28-0 in the second quarter.
-They continued to allow Kansas City to pull away during a dismal third, their epic collapse leaving the reborn Houston franchise 0-4 in the divisional round.
+Deshaun Watson, meanwhile, threw for 388 yards and two touchdowns while running for another, but not even his heroics could bail out the Texans (11-7) after their calamitous second quarter and dismal third.
+The result: The reborn Houston franchise is 0-4 in the divisional round and has never won a road playoff game.

+“I definitely thought we were going to have to score more than 24,” said Texans coach Bill O’Brien, who made a series of debatable calls during the collapse.
+“I think that they’re, obviously, a very explosive team and it just didn’t work out.”

-The Chiefs certainly gave them the perfect opportunity to finally break that streak in the first quarter.
+The Chiefs certainly gave Houston a chance to end their frustrating playoff streak in the first quarter.

+Things turned around on a series of plays — and a call by O’Brien in particular — that will be debated for a while.

-They had stretched the lead to 24-0 before the Chiefs, whose largest deficit overcome had been 21 points, put together a comeback for the ages.
-Mahomes hit Williams with a quick touchdown toss to begin it, then Houston curiously faked a punt at its own 31-yard line and was stuffed, giving the Chiefs a short field and another easy touchdown.
+After the Texans stretched the lead to 24-0 early in the second quarter, the Chiefs began to nip into their deficit with a quick touchdown drive.
+And the comeback really gained momentum when O’Brien called for a fake punt at the Houston 31-yard line and the Chiefs stuffed it, giving them a short field and setting up another easy touchdown.

+“We had that play ready for a variety of different teams and situations,” said the Texans’ Justin Reid, who took the snap and was stopped short of the first down.
+“Credit to them, they made the play.”

+As the Chiefs continued to take off, the Texans continued to stumble.

-On the ensuing kickoff, Texans return man DeAndre Carter had the ball pop loose and into the arms of Darwin Thompson, whose return set up a second Mahomes-to-Kelce touchdown in a matter of seconds.
-And a third came after the Chiefs forced a punt — a successful one, for a change — and they drove 90 yardsto take a stunning 28-24 halftime lead.
+On the ensuing kickoff, Houston return man DeAndre Carter had the ball pop loose and into the arms of Darwin Thompson, whose recovery set up a second Mahomes-to-Kelce touchdown in a matter of seconds.
+And their third came after the Chiefs forced a punt — a successful one, for a change — and they drove 90 yards to take a stunning 28-24 halftime lead.

-“I mean, it was amazing,” Mahomes said of Kelce.
-“The first thing I said to him when I saw him there at the end, I was like, ‘Man, I mean, you’re a monster, man.
-You are.’
-I mean, the way he was fighting through injury and still making plays all day long.”
+“I mean, it was an amazing thing.
+Everything was working,” Mahomes said.
+“The play calls were open, everybody was getting open against man-coverage which we’ve been preaching all season long, and guys were making plays.”

 The comeback became a clobbering by the time the third quarter ended.

-It was the most unanswered points in a playoff game since the Jets had 41 against the Colts in the 2002 wild-card round.
+The 41 consecutive points, spanning most of the second and third quarters, were the most since the Jets had the same against the Colts in the 2002 wild-card round.

 Even when the Texans finally cracked the scoreboard, when Watson scrambled to his left and dived over the pylon, the Chiefs rendered the touchdown moot.
 In four plays they went 72 yards to set up the fifth TD pass by Mahomes, the strike to little-used tight end Blake Bell giving coach Andy Reid’s team a postseason-record seven straight TD drives.